 This deposit gives the credit card issuer something to fall back on if the cardholder fails to pay the amount they owe.
 But if you’re responsible and get upgraded to a secured credit card, or if you simply close your account in good standing, you’ll get the deposit back.

 How Does Credit Card Interest Work?

-The charges you make to your credit card are a loan, and just like a car loan or a home loan, you can expect to pay interest on your outstanding balance.
+The charges you make to your credit card are a loan, and just like a car loan or a home loan, you can expect to pay interest on your outstanding credit card balance.

-However, nearly all credit cards offer an interest-free grace period.
-This is the time between the end of your billing period and the payment due date, typically 21 or 25 days after the statement closing date.
-If you pay your entire statement balance before the payment due date, then the card issuer will waive your interest charges for that billing period.
+That being said, nearly all credit cards offer an interest-free grace period.
+This is the time between the end of your billing period and the credit card payment due date, typically 21 or 25 days after the statement closing date.
+If you pay your entire statement balance before the payment due date, then the credit card company or issuer will waive your interest charges for that billing period.

 If you choose not to pay your entire statement balance in full, then you’ll be charged interest based on your account’s average daily balance.
-The card issuer will apply your account’s interest rate to your account’s average daily balance.
-Currently, the average credit card interest rate in the United States is approximately 15% APR.
-APR stands for annual percentage rate, and the card issuer will divide this number by 365 (the number of days in the year) to come to a daily percentage rate that is then applied to your account each day.
+The amount of interest you’re charged depends on your APR, or annual percentage rate.
+The card issuer will divide this number by 365 (the number of days in the year) to come to a daily percentage rate that’s then applied to your account each day.

 Credit Cards vs Debit Cards

 Although they look almost identical, much differs between debit cards vs. credit cards.
 Really, the only thing that debit cards and credit cards truly have in common is that they’re both payment cards.
 They both belong to a payment network, and you can use them to make purchases.